IOP House Internships

 This program offers students the opportunity to work closely with IOP staff to facilitate operations and programming, playing a central role in supporting the IOP's many activities and events.
 Interns gain valuable knowledge and skills in public and social service as well as in politics and policymaking.
 IOP House internships are available to undergraduate and graduate students, are paid, and are eligible for workstudy.

-- Communications: The Communications intern is responsible for supporting the Communications team in social media, newsletters and all online communications, website maintenance, data collection and analysis, multimedia support and development including graphic design and video.
+- Communications: The Communications interns are responsible for supporting the Communications team in social media, newsletters and all online communications, website maintenance, data collection and analysis, multimedia support and development including graphic design and video.
 The intern is responsible for a large portion of the public messaging about the IOP and our events and other programs.

 - Fellows Program: The Fellows Program intern works with the Fellows Program staff to recruit new fellows, manage the Fellows Ambassador program, and prepare materials for Fellows weekly seminars.
 As we enter the third year of the Fellows Program, the intern will have a large role in shaping the future of the IOP's programs.
 Reliability and enthusiasm for public service is a must.